phiflip/WeatherNode/scripts/04_NodeRed_Integration/password_protection/ReadMe.md

-# Node-RED Deployment Guide with Password Protection for Alwaysdata
+# Node-RED Deployment Guide with Password Protection

-This guide provides step-by-step instructions to set up **Node-RED** on **Alwaysdata**, configure the `settings.js` file, add password protection, and ensure changes are applied properly.
+This guide provides step-by-step instructions to set up **password protection** on **Node-RED**.

+---

 ## Table of Contents